 A Serious Example of Why AEDs Should Be in Place

-The story that follows shows just how critical an AED unit is to save lives, especially in a workplace.
+The story that follows shows just how critical an AED unit is to save lives, especially in the workplace.

 During December of 2011, the HR Advisor (and fortunately the Head Office First Aid Office) of a large business attended a Christmas lunch at one of the company’s branches, along with their National Sales Manager and their Regional General Manager.
 During the lunch, the HR Advisor had spotted that one of her colleagues seemed to be in distress and therefore went on to approach the colleague to provide the assistance that was necessary.